sindresorhus/github-markdown-css/readme.md

 ## Dev

-Run `npm run generate` to update the CSS.
+Run `npm run make` to update the CSS.

 ## License